Participate in ITiCSE 2022!

 We cordially invite colleagues from around the world to present their work through the submission of papers, working groups, panels, posters, and tips, techniques, & courseware.
 The conference provides an environment for sharing, exchanging, and discussing new ideas related to computing education, at all levels of instruction.
-In addition, in 2020, ITiCSE will host a doctoral consortium in parallel with the working groups.
+ITiCSE will also host a doctoral consortium.

 Each type of submission is described briefly on this page, and in more detail on its own page.